Posted on June 10th 2018

 But, at least, this mechanic gives rise to us saying hilarious things to each other as we play, like "Go shit until your sanity is restored!" or "I'm losing my sanity; I must find a toilet!"

 Speaking of which, there is a hanging piece of meat in the freezer room.
 You can punch it like a punching bag to refill your sanity.
-In fact, it's the fastest possible way to refill your sanity.
-So, in this game, you beat the meat to de-stress.
+In fact, it's the fastest possible way in the entire game to refill your sanity bar.
+So, you beat the meat to de-stress.
 We say that aloud all the time.
 "Sorry Luthor, I can't cheer you up right now, I'm losing my sanity, and I gotta go beat the meat".
 This phrase makes perfect sense in context.

 Anyway, the first character you meet is an old hick named Jebediah.
 He says that he'll fix your car, but it will take a few days, so you'll have to stay in the hotel.
 He says the hotel is not anything amazing, but it has pillows...

-We get the vibe that Strangetown is intended to be located near Area 51, Death Valley, Las Vegas, and perhaps some of the fuckall areas near the California/Nevada border.
-We live in California and haven't gone touring that far south yet, but we did take a road trip to see the ghost town of Bodie.
-Bodie is a big empty city (much bigger than you'd imagine a "ghost town" to be), but on the way there, we passed through some little tiny specks of towns in the middle of nowhere.
-When our Sim Lucy is walking around Strangetown, we can't help but think of Bridgeport, which has the one main road through town, a hotel, a dive bar, a general store, and that's about it.
+It appears that Strangetown is located near Area 51, Death Valley, Las Vegas, and perhaps some of the fuckall areas near the California/Nevada border.
+We live in northern California and haven't gone touring that far south yet, but we did take a road trip to see the ghost town of Bodie.
+Bodie is a big empty city (much bigger than you'd imagine a "ghost town" to be), but on the way there, we passed through some little tiny specks of non-ghost towns in the middle of nowhere.
+When Lucy is walking around Strangetown, we can't help but think of Bridgeport, which has the one main road through town, a hotel, a dive bar, a general store, and that's about it.
 Just like Strangetown!
 But the Bridgeport hotel didn't have a nuclear furnace (as far as we know!)

-Anyway, we stoke the nuclear furnace with some nuclear glowsticks we find lying around as always.
+Anyway, in the game, we stoke the nuclear furnace with some nuclear glowsticks we find lying around as always.
 We want to note how these nuclear rods have been present in all of these handheld Sims games, but with a different purpose each time.
-Also, we wonder if they were a reference to the opening sequence of The Simpsons.
+Also, we wonder if they were an homage to the opening sequence of The Simpsons.

 Now that the power of the hotel is on again, we can see that the floor is covered in filth.
 Jebediah comes in, and proposes to us that, in exchange for fixing the car, we should vacuum the floor.
 Why does he care so much about vacuuming the floor?
 Anyway, we're hostage here, so we don't have much of a choice.
 We're given a vacuum, and we vacuum the floor.
 Lucy isn't having a good day here.

 Because of all this ruckus, the mayor Honest Jackson comes in to check what the hell is happening.
 Hearing that the owner of the hotel has suddenly skipped town, he's terrified of the impact this will have on tourism.
 Yeah, tourism is his concern here.
-Somehow, tourism is the main source of Strangetown's revenue, which Honest Jackson uses to fund his extensive recycling program.
-Obviously, this mayor is playing SimCity with this town - and he's honestly freaking the fuck out.
-Here comes in no one else but Momma Hogg, the mother of Dusty Hogg, who tells us that we better calm Honest down.
+Because, somehow, tourism is the main source of Strangetown's revenue, which Honest Jackson uses to fund his extensive recycling program.
+He's playing SimCity with this town - and he's honestly freaking the fuck out.
+Next, who should come in but Momma Hogg, the mother of Dusty Hogg.
+She tells us that we better calm Honest down.
 Personally.
 By restraining him.

 And so we do.
 This is the introduction to a mechanic that will be fundamental to this game.
-You play a minigame in which the character is gesturing in some way, and you have to choose the appropriate reaction.
+During this minigame, one of the characters will gesture in some way, and you have to choose the appropriate reaction.

-So, this minigame boils down to a quick-time event with three choices, and you just have to memorize the cues.
+So, this minigame boils down to a series of quick-time events with three choices, and you just have to memorize the cues.
 This is repeated all over the game, so, it will get old pretty quickly.
 Also, every character uses the same gestures.
-Which is kinda good, because it would be hell to memorize dozens of different gestures, but also kinda bad, because this was a good opportunity for character building that was lost.
+Which is kinda good, because it would be hell to memorize the correct responses to dozens of different gestures, but also kinda bad, because this was a good opportunity for character building that was lost.

 For the time being, though, we calm down the mayor, and all is well.
 The concierge finds a letter on the desk that tells us that now we own the hotel.
 The letter is really creepy and tells us that we need to save this town and we're bound to do this for some cosmic reason and... oh my god we're only here because our car broke down and what did we get ourselves into.

 Since we now own the hotel, we're told that we better renovate it.
-The person who is best with his hands in town is Tristan Legend, who is currently out in the desert contemplating the meaninglessness of life following the untimely death of his significant other due to giant scorpion abduction.
+The person who is best with his hands in town is Tristan Legend, who is currently out in the desert contemplating the meaninglessness of life following the untimely death of his love interest due to giant scorpion abduction.

 So, we play the minigame to cheer him up.
-After a few hugs, some tissues, and a good pep talk, Tristan is back to his old self, nevermind the scorpions, and ready to hammer some nails for us.
+After a few hugs, some tissues, and a good pep talk, Tristan is back to his old self, and neither his love interest nor the pack of giant scorpions will ever be relevant or mentioned by the game again.
+Nevermind all that, now he's ready to hammer some nails for us.

 This card game is called Keelhaulin' and we think it was invented specifically for The Sims.
-It is pirate themed and makes use of all the strange piratey characters introduced in the previous games, like Olde Salty and Pepper Pete, plus new pirate characters.
-It's poorly introduced by the rules, but once we figured it out ourselves, it is fun and smart.
+It is pirate themed and makes use of all the strange piratey characters introduced in the previous games, like Olde Salty and Pepper Pete, plus new ones.
+This minigame is poorly introduced by the rules, but once we figured it out ourselves, it is fun and smart.
 We half-wish we had the special cards in real life to play for real.

 To efficiently repel the alien invaders, we need to get a Super Soaker from none other than Giuseppi Mezzoalto.
 In this game, his bio tells us that he is no longer a criminal, but merely a shady character.
 Note that we are purchasing a gun -- a water gun -- from a shady character.
 Heehee.
 It's his personal childhood Super Soaker, and he's a bit reluctant to part with it, so the price is steep at 250 Simoleons.
 Ah well, we pay up, get the Super Soaker, figure out the needlessly complicated touch-screen controls, douse Emperor Xizzle with some good old dihydrogen oxide, and stop the alien invasion.
 For now.